joycehan/strikingly-interview-test-instructions/README.md

 * **For back-end applicants:** write a Ruby program according to the following specifications.
 When you run the program, the program should play the game automatically.
 When you're happy with your score, submit your score to us.
+* **For data engineer applicants:** write a program with your preferred language according to the following specifications.
+When you run the program, the program should play the game automatically.
+When you're happy with your score, submit your score to us.
 * **For front-end applicants:** write a JavaScript/CoffeeScript program according to the following specifications.
 When you run the program, the program should play the game automatically.
 When you're happy with your score, submit your